Mohammed Zahur Khayyam: Career

 He also composed non-film songs.
 Some of them include "Paaon Padun Tore Shyam, Brij Mein Laut Chalo" and "Ghazab Kiya Tere Vaade Pe Aitbaar Kiya".
-He also gave music for Meena Kumari's album, I Write, I Recite (1971) featuring the "nazms" written and sung by her.
+He also gave music for Meena Kumari's album, I Write, I Recite (1971), featuring the "nazms" written and sung by her.

 Khayyam always preferred to work with poets rather than film lyricists.
 That is the reason one finds poetry playing an equal role in Khayyam's compositions as the music or the singer.
-Khayyam prefers to give full freedom to the poets for expressing their views thereby making the expression of songs more poetic and meaningful.
+Khayyam prefered to give full freedom to the poets for expressing their views thereby making the expression of songs more poetic and meaningful.

 He worked with both his contemporaries in the field of poetry.
 That's the reason one finds in his account the work profiled by Mirza Ghalib, Daagh, Wali Mohammed Wali, Ali Sardar Jafri, Majrooh Sultanpuri, Sahir Ludhianvi, and among the new ones Naqsh Lyallpuri, Nida Fazli, Jan Nisar Akhtar and Ahmed Wasi.

 Khayyam's music had the touch of ghazal but was rooted in Indian classical music.
 The compositions were soulful, melodious and emotional, the songs were rich in poetry and purpose and the style was noticeably different from the popular brand of music in those days, which used to be either semi-classical, ghazal or light and peppy.

 On his 89th birthday, Khayyam announced the formation of a charitable trust, Khayyam Jagjeet Kaur KPG Charitable Trust, and decided to donate his entire wealth to the trust to support budding artists and technicians in India.
 His wealth at the time of announcement was valued at around ₹10 crore.

 He decided not to celebrate his birthday after the terrorist attack on India's border post of Pulwama and donated ₹5 lakh to the kin of the martyrs.